threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/kubernetes/advanced_k8s.md

 - ipt_REJECT
 - ipip (if using Calico networking)

 Unlike Flannel, Calico does not use an overlay network.
 Instead, Calico configures a layer 3 network that uses the BGP routing protocol to route packets between hosts.
 This means that packets do not need to be wrapped in an extra layer of encapsulation when moving between hosts.
-The BGP routing mechanism can direct packets natively without an extra step of wrapping traffic in an additional layer of traffic.
+The BGP routing mechanism could direct packets natively without an extra step of wrapping traffic in an additional layer of traffic.

 In addition to networking connectivity, Calico is well-known for its advanced network features.
 Network policy is one of its most sought after capabilities.
-In addition, Calico can also integrate with Istio, a service mesh, to interpret and enforce policy for workloads within the cluster both at the service mesh layer and the network infrastructure layer.
-This means that you can configure powerful rules describing how pods should be able to send and accept traffic, improving security and control over your networking environment.
+In addition, Calico could also integrate with Istio, a service mesh, to interpret and enforce policy for workloads within the cluster both at the service mesh layer and the network infrastructure layer.
+This means that you could configure powerful rules describing how pods should be able to send and accept traffic, improving security and control over your networking environment.

 Run K3s with --flannel-backend=none
 ./k3s server --flannel-backend=none &